igorbenic/simple-sponsorships/readme.txt

 * New: Added Email Link Color.
 * New: Added PayPal documentation on PDT and IPN settings under the PayPal Gateway settings.
 * New: Package Statuses.
 You can now leave the package as Unavailable, and people won't be able to choose that package.
+* New: Package prices show in the Sponsor form.

 = 0.5.0 =
 * New: Ability to add/remove available sponsor quantities on the Sponsors list